SpyAj/SpyAj/README.md

 ### Hi there 👋
+- 🔭 I’m currently a student
+- 📫 Reach me at any of my social profile.

 <!--
 **spyaj/spyaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.